-With a properly implemented reporting system within the Company, information flows from the members of the Executive Committee to the directors, thus ensuring that the performance of the members of both the Board and the Committee are aligned and that every director is informed of the work and activities of the Executive Committee in a timely manner.
+With a properly implemented reporting system within the Company, information flows from the members of the Executive Committee to the Directors, thus ensuring that the performance of the members of both the Board and the Committee are aligned and that every director is informed of the work and activities of the Executive Committee in a timely manner.

-The chairperson of the Executive Committee, who is also the chairperson of the Board of Directors, provides timely minutes of the Executive Committee meetings to the Audit Committee.
+The Chairperson of the Executive Committee, who is also the Chairperson of the Board of Directors, provides timely minutes of the Executive Committee meetings to the Chairperson of the Audit Committee.